rharpavat/dotnet-macos-keychainerror/README.md

 # dotnet-macos-keychainerror
-Min-repro example for MacOS error: -25294 w/ dotnet 3.q on macOS 10.14 Mojave and 10.15 Catalina
+Min-repro example for MacOS error: -25294 w/ dotnet core 2.1/3.1 on macOS 10.14 Mojave and 10.15 Catalina

 # Program Details
 This program imports the `System.Security.Cryptography` namespace and runs a one-line hello-world program.